Energy: Conservation of energy and mass in transformation

-Energy gives rise to weight when it is trapped in a system with zero momentum, where it can be weighed.
-It is also equivalent to mass, and this mass is always associated with it.
-Mass is also equivalent to a certain amount of energy, and likewise always appears associated with it, as described in mass-energy equivalence.
-The formula E = mc², derived by Albert Einstein (1905) quantifies the relationship between relativistic mass and energy within the concept of special relativity.
-In different theoretical frameworks, similar formulas were derived by J.J.
-Thomson (1881), Henri Poincaré (1900), Friedrich Hasenöhrl (1904) and others (see Mass-energy equivalence#History for further information).
+Within a gravitational field, both mass and energy give rise to a measureable weight when trapped in a system with zero momentum.
+The formula E = mc2, derived by Albert Einstein (1905) quantifies this mass–energy equivalence between relativistic mass and energy within the concept of special relativity.
+In different theoretical frameworks, similar formulas were derived by J. J. Thomson (1881), Henri Poincaré (1900), Friedrich Hasenöhrl (1904), and others (see Mass–energy equivalence#History for further information).

 Part of the rest energy (equivalent to rest mass) of matter may be converted to other forms of energy (still exhibiting mass), but neither energy nor mass can be destroyed; rather, both remain constant during any process.
-However, since $c^2$ is extremely large relative to ordinary human scales, the conversion of an everyday amount of rest mass (for example, 1 kg) from rest energy to other forms of energy (such as kinetic energy, thermal energy, or the radiant energy carried by light and other radiation) can liberate tremendous amounts of energy (~ joules = 21 megatons of TNT), as can be seen in nuclear reactors and nuclear weapons.
-Conversely, the mass equivalent of an everyday amount energy is minuscule, which is why a loss of energy (loss of mass) from most systems is difficult to measure on a weighing scale, unless the energy loss is very large.
-Examples of large transformations between rest energy (of matter) and other forms of energy (e.g., kinetic energy into particles with rest mass) are found in nuclear physics and particle physics.
-Often, however, the complete conversion of matter (such as atoms) to non-matter (such as photons) is forbidden by conservation laws.
+However, since $c^2$ is extremely large relative to ordinary human scales, the conversion of an everyday amount of rest mass from rest energy to other forms of energy (such as kinetic energy, thermal energy, or the radiant energy carried by light and other radiation) can liberate tremendous amounts of energy, as can be seen in nuclear reactors and nuclear weapons.
+For example, 1 kg of rest mass equals 9×10^16 joules, equivalent to 21.5 megatonnes of TNT.

+Conversely, the mass equivalent of an everyday amount energy is minuscule.
+Examples of large-scale transformations between the rest energy of matter and other forms of energy are found in nuclear physics and particle physics.
+The complete conversion of matter, such as atoms, to non-matter, such as photons, occurs during interaction with antimatter.